mhkarimi/falconTest/README.md

 Hi!
-This is the README file as it was supposed to be written the task description.
+This is the README file as it was supposed to be written for the task description.
 I used **Spring boot**, **Spring Data JPA , Spring Data Redis, Redis Pub-Sub IntelliJ IDEA, Redis, MySQL, maven, swagger, webSocket, docker** and **docker-compose**.

 ## What was my strategies to solve the problem?